Colts' Leonard off virus list, ready to face Raiders - WHIZ News

 Practice squad wide receiver Vyncint Smith and defensive end Hamilcar Rashed Jr. were also restored to the practice squad from the practice squad/COVID-19 list.

+Running back Tevin Coleman and defensive back Zane Lewis, currently on IR, were added to the list.
 The Jets had as many as 25 players on the COVID-19 list earlier this week, plus coach Robert Saleh, who returned to the team Wednesday.
-With the activations Thursday, New York was down to 10 players on the list.
+New York was down to 13 on the list Thursday night.

 — The New York Giants had some more movement on their COVID-19 list.
 Starting right tackle Nate Solder was taken off the list after a week.
 He is ramping up in hopes of returning Sunday against the Bears in Chicago.
 Matt Peart started for him last week and suffered an ACL injury.
 Korey Cunningham, who replaced Peart, was added to the COVID-19 list along with receiver Darius Slayton and practice squad linebacker Omari Cobb.
 They will join defensive linemen Dexter Lawrence and Danny Shelton and defensive back Julian Love on the COVID-19 list.